abdelkadergelany/Mobile-Flashcards/README.md

 ```
 _____________________________________________/-------------------\______________________________________________________
 ```
-Mobile Flashcard a react-native application for simulating flashcard game This project was developed as part of the React-native Module of React Nanodegree offered by Udacity.
+Mobile Flashcard is a react-native application for simulating flashcard game This project was developed as part of the React-native Module of React Nanodegree offered by Udacity.
 It is a mobile flashcard game consisting of decks containing cards or questions.
 # Functionalities: